sanjidtalukder/medical-device-failure-ai4i-stratified-subsample/README.md

 ---

 🧾 Citation
+If you use this dataset or findings in your work, please cite:
 Sabbir Ahmed, Mst.
 Romana Khanom, Sanjid Talukder, and Md.
-Abdul Bashed.
+Abdul Bashed M.A(2025).
 Beyond Accuracy: Building Trustworthy AI for Predictive Maintenance of Critical Care Medical Devices.
-Dhaka International University, Department of Computer Science and Engineering, 2025.
 Available at: https://github.com/sanjidtalukder/Beyond-Accuracy-Building-Trustworthy-AI-for-Predictive-Maintenance-of-Critical-Care-Medical-Devices

 ---